-Smoking Cessation Trust offers quit tips for Louisiana smokers
+Smoking Cessation Trust shares quit tips for Louisiana smokers

-As 2019 approaches, the Smoking Cessation Trust encourages Louisiana smokers to ring in the New Year cigarette-free by following these five quit steps from the CDC:
+As 2020 approaches, the Smoking Cessation Trust reminds Louisiana smokers: "don’t switch—quit" when it comes to their cessation efforts, and encourages them to ring in the New Year tobacco-free by following these five quit steps from the CDC:

 Step 1: Set a Quit Date

-Step 2: Tell family and friends that you are trying to quit
+Step 2: Tell Family & Friends that You are Trying to Quit

-Telling family, friends and coworkers about a quit attempt can increase a smoker’s chances of success.
-By sharing what kind of support a smoker is looking for–either encouragement or accountability–the loved one can be involved in the process.
-The more people a smoker has in his corner, the more likely he is to succeed.
+Telling family, friends and coworkers about a quit attempt has been shown to increase a quitter's chances of success.
+By sharing what kind of support a quitter is looking for–either encouragement or accountability–your loved ones can be involved in the process.
+The more people a smoker has in their corner, the more likely they are to succeed.
 Have a spouse or friend who wants to quit too?
 Do it together!

 You will be tempted to smoke during your quit.
 Stay strong; you can do it!
 Removing things that remind you of smoking will get you ready to quit.
 A few good ideas are:

----Throw away all your cigarettes and matches.
-Give or throw away your lighters and ashtrays.
+--Throw away all your cigarettes (and e-cigarettes).
+Throw away your matches, lighters and ashtrays.
 Remember the ashtray and lighter in your car!

 --Don't save one pack of cigarettes "just in case."
 Keeping even one pack just makes it easier to start smoking again.